 My employment struggle

 Since leaving the Navy in 2008, I’ve been unemployed… not by choice.
-I cannot count how many employers have told me that I’m “unreliable” because I can’t schedule my seizures, fainting, physical weakness, or other symptoms.
+I cannot count how many employers have told me that I was “unreliable” because I can’t schedule my seizures, fainting, physical weakness, or other symptoms.

-This means… I was still only making $974 each month… until I decided earlier this year that I was no longer going to wait for employment.
-I fixed my health largely through mindset and thinking outside the box… it dawned on me that perhaps all my problems can be handled with the same creative thinking.
+This means… I was still only making $974 each month… until I decided earlier in 2015 that I was no longer going to wait for employment.
+I fixed my health largely through mindset and thinking outside of what is normal… and it dawned on me that perhaps all my problems can be handled with the same creative thinking.

-In 2014 I started coaching, but for free.
-This year, I found several ways to earn an income while still coaching, writing about my journey, helping friends create their own online presence, and endorsing some of the products I used that helped me regain my health.
+In 2015, I found several ways to earn an income while still coaching, writing about my journey, helping friends create their own online presence, and endorsing some of the products I used that helped me regain my health.

 I really do feel as though I have a second chance at life, and am working from home to help other people achieve their own personal success stories.